sp-uulm/writing-guidelines/README.md

   No matter whether you use British or American English, or whether you prefer the Oxford comma or not: Just stay consistent throughout your work.
   And, of course, make sure that you not suddenly break context and introduce new things/concepts, etc. &mdash; we can do better than the average LLM.
 - Abide by the template-specific formatting guidelines (check out the [SP GitHub page][sp@github] for available templates).
-- Follow the current guidelines on AI usage in scientific writing as provided by your supervisor or institute.
+- Follow the current guidelines on AI usage in scientific writing as provided by your supervisor or institute ([Ulm University AI Guidelines][]).
 - Use a spell or grammar checker (e.g., [Grammarly](https://www.grammarly.com/), [LanguageTool](https://languagetool.org/), or the built-in checkers of your text editor).
 A couple of typos are acceptable, but too many distract from the content and look unprofessional.
 - Present your ideas in easy to follow, complete sentences.\
   Bullet-points are fine for summaries, just like this document, they make your work harder to follow and look "cheap"/incomplete.
 If you have difficulties formulating complete sentences, check out resources like a [Phrase Book](https://discord.com/channels/1158388733108818004/1311605836878970950).